Azure/embedded-wireless-framework/README.md

 # Embedded Wireless Framework

-The Embedded Wireless Framework simplifies the development of internet and cloud connectivity for embedded device software by providing a defined interface for wireless network adapters, host interfaces, platform adaptations, and software stack extensions through a set of APIs.
+The Embedded Wireless Framework simplifies the development of internet and cloud connectivity for embedded device software by defining a set of APIs for network adapters, host interfaces, platforms, and software stacks.
 The goal is to provide a standard framework for writing applications and controlling wireless network adapters (cellular, wifi, ...) while abstracting a driver interface for hardware vendors to plug in modules with self-developed drivers.

 ## Objectives

 - Simplify development of IoT devices connecting to the cloud via various combinations of communication adapters and host processors.
 - Provide lifecycle management of communication adapter drivers for embedded application code in embedded IoT devices.
-- Enable wireless chip and module vendors to deliver Azure RTOS drivers for their products.
 - Ease migration between communication adapters during production or product transition.
+- Enable wireless chip and module vendors to deliver drivers for their products.
 - Encapsulate common functions in a robust re-useable module while flexibly offering an interface for vendor-specific enhancements reducing development time for device builders.
 - Encapsulate the port connection for cellular modules enabling agility for embedded processor vendors and device builders for various port configurations.

+# Public preview notice

+The project is currently in public preview.
+It is under active development and breaking changes may occur.

 # Architecture

-**Network Adapter** (ewf_adapter in the code) is the component that enables communication with the network by controlling and sending data through the network adapter module.
-The initial design is focused on cellular and wifi, but it is generic to allow for others (Ethernet, LoRa, ...).
-The framework defines several APIs common across adapters that can be used by applications, allowing easy access to the functionality of different adapters from common code.
+**Network Adapter Driver** (ewf_adapter in the code) is the component that implements control and data handling of the Network Adapter.
+The initial design is focused on cellular and wifi, but it is generic to allow for others (LoRa, Ethernet, ...).

+The framework defines common *control and data APIs* (ewf_adapter_api_*.h), implemented uniformly across adapters.
+Control APIs depend on the adapter technology, some of these are modem API (based on 3GPP), WiFi API, LoRa API.
+Data APIs handle sending and receiving of raw or application layer data and are adapter technology independent, some of these are TCP, UDP, TLS, MQTT.
+Application code has easy access to the functionality of different adapters using a common API.

-**Host Interface** (ewf_interface in the code) is an abstraction for connecting the Network Adapter driver with the Network adapter.
-The Host interface can be replaced and the same Network Adapter driver can be used in a different scenario.
-For example, a cellular modem connected to the microcontroller over UART, GPIO or USB, can use the same Network adapter driver.
-The Embedded Wireless Framework is abstracted from the host operating platform software allowing it to run on a variety of platforms.
-These can be bare-metal, RTOS or OS.
-Initial support is provided for Azure RTOS, FreeRTOS, bare-metal, and Windows.
+**Host Interface Driver** (ewf_interface in the code) serves as an abstraction for the logical communication channel between a Network Adapter Driver and the Network Adapter.
+This means that a Network Adapter Driver can be developed to be independent of the Host interface used by using the *interface API* (ewf_interface.h).
+For example, a cellular modem connected to the microcontroller over UART, SPI, USB or GPIO, can use the same Network Adapter Driver.

+**Platform*** The Embedded Wireless Framework is abstracted from the host operating platform software by a thin wrapper *platform API* (ewf_platform.h) that offers access to the functionality necessary to develop Network Adapter Drivers and Host Interface Drivers.
+On the initial phase platform implementations are provided for Azure RTOS, FreeRTOS, bare-metal, and Windows, with more planned.

 <p align="center">
 <a href="README_Architecture_Framework.jpg"><img src="README_Architecture_Framework.jpg" alt="Architecture" width="75%"/></a>